Install / Setup

 Environment variables are listed in the config file reference.

 For docker secrets, configure your secret - then point the appropriate environment variable to your secret file.
-For example, if you had a secret named mqtt_password
+For example, if you had a secret named mqtt_password and wanted to provide that to frigate-notify:

 services: